p0nce/life-idioms/articles/Futuristic ideas not being pursued.md

 # Futuristic ideas not being pursued

+**DICLAIMER: I realize I'm sounding like a mad man.
+This post is not for well flushed out ideas, rather things that I feel should happen eventually.
+Please bear with me.**

 These days it's all about AI, and Web3, and crypto, and other things I can only classify as distractions.
 This is the neverending noise of our times.

 I'm afraid that **real progress may not look anything like that.** It may well hide in the little things.
 Actually my belief is that we could live in a futuristic world if only we paid attention.